aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/Hacksmartersec.md

 ## User Flag :

-- based on the title of the webserver on port 80 it's hacksmartersec so i assumed that the ``web.config`` file is located at `` C:\inetpub\wwwroot\hacksmartersec\web.config``.
+- based on the title of the webserver on port 80 which is hacksmartersec, i assumed that the ``web.config`` file is located at `` C:\inetpub\wwwroot\hacksmartersec\web.config``.

 ![hacksmartersec2](/images/hacksmartersec2.png)

-- Bingoo. now we have the credentials so our next step is to login via ssh and get the user flag.
+- Bingoo.
+Now we have the credentials so our next step is to login via ssh and get the user flag.

 ![hacksmartersec3](/images/hackersmartsec3.png)

 ## Root Flag :

 - For the privilege escalation part, i used ``winPEAS`` but the antivirus picked it up.
-So, i switched to ``PrivescCheck.ps1`` instead.
+So, i switched to [``PrivescCheck.ps1``](https://raw.githubusercontent.com/itm4n/PrivescCheck/master/PrivescCheck.ps1) instead.
 I found that the ``spoofer-scheduler`` service's binary was running with a lot of permissions as LocalSystem.

 ![hacksmartersec4](/images/hacksmartersec4.png)

 - The plan now is to stop the ``spoofer-scheduler`` service.
-Then, we put our own sneaky code into its binary to get a shell back.
+Then, we compile a reverse shell to an exe with same name used for the service's binary.
 Then restart the service and get a super-powered shell as SYSTEM.

 - Stopping the ``spoofer-scheduler`` service .